MicrosoftDocs/SupportArticles-docs/support/windows-hardware/drivers/ivssbackupcomponents-returns-value-0x1.md

 ---
 # IVssBackupComponents::Query returns a value of 0x1 or S_FALSE

-This article describes an issue where the `IVssBackupComponents::Query` method may return a value of `0x1` or `S_FALSE`.
+This article describes an issue where the `IVssBackupComponents::Query` method may return a value of **0x1** or **S_FALSE**.

 _Applies to:_ &nbsp; Windows Server
 _Original KB number:_ &nbsp; 2940851

 ## Summary

-When you use the `IVssBackupComponents::Query` method to query providers on the system and on the completed shadow copies in the system, the query may return a value of `0x1` or `S_FALSE`.
+When you use the `IVssBackupComponents::Query` method to query providers on the system and on the completed shadow copies in the system, the query may return a value of **0x1** or **S_FALSE**.

 > [!NOTE]
 > These values are not listed on the [IVssBackupComponents::Query method (vsbackup.h)](/windows/win32/api/vsbackup/nf-vsbackup-ivssbackupcomponents-query) webpage on the Microsoft Developer Network (MSDN) website.

 ## More information

 The `IVssBackupComponents::Query` method currently returns a list of all available providers and all completed shadow copies.
 This return value may also mask a failure of a provider that is installed on the system because we query all providers on the system.
-If the other providers on the system have no snapshots, the Query  method may return a value of 0x1 or `S_FALSE` instead of the expected return value of `VSS_E_OBJECT_NOT_FOUND`.
+If the other providers on the system have no snapshots, the query method may return a value of **0x1** or **S_FALSE** instead of the expected return value of **VSS_E_OBJECT_NOT_FOUND**.

 ## Applies to